hacs/documentation/documentation/publish/include.md

 ### Check Repository

-This checks genreal things about the repository like:
+This checks general things about the repository like:

 - It has a description
 - Issues are enabled